 You do give up some of the ice-retaining features found in the Adventure Series, however.
-Gone is the rubber gasket and the walls are also a bit thinner.
+Gone are the rubber gasket and the walls are also a bit thinner.
 But most people using this for a lunch box won’t need the added ice life anyways.

 Stanley Cooler Ice Life

 Even on smaller coolers such as these, maximizing ice life is very important.
 And Stanley seems to feel that their ice chests perform quite well in this regard!
-Specifically, they state that their 7-Quart Heritage Cooler will keep items cool for 24 hours and their 7, 16, and 30-Quart Adventure Models will keep items cool for 27, 36, and 96 hours, respectively.
-These are pretty large numbers for what are considered small coolers.
+Specifically, they state that their 7-Quart Heritage Cooler will keep items cool for 24 hours, and their 7, 16, and 30-Quart Adventure Models will keep items cool for 27, 36, and 96 hours, respectively.
+These are pretty large numbers for what is considered small coolers.
 But are they accurate?

-To test this, we put these coolers through our own in-house analysis.
+To test this, we put these coolers through our in-house analysis.
 We filled them up around 1/3 way with ice, left them outside in the heat, and occasionally opened them.
 The results of our testing can be seen in the chart below: